kylechi05/uigrades/README.md

 ## Development

-The frontend is built with ReactJS, the DB being used is [Sql.js](https://github.com/sql-js/sql.js).
+The frontend is built with ReactJS, utilizing a Node/Express server, and the DB being used is [Sql.js](https://github.com/sql-js/sql.js).
 Frontend hosting is done through [Vercel](https://vercel.com/), backend is done through [Render](https://render.com/) and analytics are handled via [Google Analytics](https://marketingplatform.google.com/about/analytics/).

 Necessary Libraries: